This Guide Memo outlines policy on travel undertaken for University business.

 Please see Flexible Work Options for more information and guidance.

-The electronic image attached to the iOU expense report is considered the document of record, and the originator should destroy the original paper receipts once T&R has completed processing and the expense report has been paid.
+The electronic image attached to the expense report is considered the document of record, and the preparer should destroy the original paper receipts once T&R has completed processing and the expense report has been paid.

 b.
 Foreign Exchange Rate